orbitalquark/textadept/docs/manual.md

 ### Compiling
 ---

-Textadept can be built on Windows, macOS, or Linux using [CMake][].
+Textadept can be built on Windows, macOS, Linux, and BSD using [CMake][].
 CMake will automatically detect which platforms you can compile Textadept for (e.g. Qt, GTK, and/or Curses) and build for them.
 On Windows and macOS you can then use CMake to create a self-contained application to run from anywhere.
-On Linux you can either use CMake to install Textadept, or place compiled binaries into Textadept's root directory and run it from there.
+On Linux and BSD you can either use CMake to install Textadept, or place compiled binaries into Textadept's root directory and run it from there.

 #### Requirements